 We are delighted that the diploma is formally supported by the highly respected Garden History Society and all students receive membership of the society for the duration of the course.
 The study weekends at RBGE will highlight the wonderful historic treasures in our garden and living collections and also in our superb library and archives.

 Excursions will enable students to visit a range of fascinating Scottish gardens including RBGE’s Benmore at Dunoon where the Victorians had the vision to plant the now famous giant redwood avenue.
 A beautifully restored Victorian fernery and a fabulous plant collection provide further historical attractions to embellish your learning experience.

-A fully online version is currently under development will be available for this course from 2018.
+A blended learning (online with study weekends) version of the course is currently under development will be available in Autumn 2018.
 Please use the form below to register your interest in this course.

 "As a professional gardener looking to increase my understanding of garden history and associated management this course is proving to be a real asset.
 Combining classroom based teaching with field visits and self-guided study it has inspired me to delve deeper into previously unknown areas of garden history, improving my general knowledge of the subject and enabling me to look at historic gardens with new eyes."

 - Kate, Diploma Student